LibreDMR/OpenGD77_UserGuide/OpenGD77_User_Guide.md

 This setting is only available on the MD-9600 / RT-90 and controls the Click Suppression function

-Some models of MD-9600 / RT-90 empt a loud click when the audio amplifier is turned on.
+Some models of MD-9600 / RT-90 emit a loud click when the audio amplifier is turned on.
 To reduce this, the Click Suppression function can be enabled, however a quiet click can still be heard.

 To completely remove the click requires a hardware modification to the radio by the user.